Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 ### Basic built-in types

-A variable in GDScript can be assigned to several built-in types.
+A variable in PScript can be assigned to several built-in types.

 #### null